dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 someone else: \"I owe you.\" It is credit, and credit is different from base money.
 Credit requires trust.

-### Credit {#Credit}
+### Credit

-\"All the perplexities, confusions, and distresses in America arise, not from defects in their constitution or confederation, not from a want of honor or virtue, so much as from downright ignorance of the nature of coin, credit, and circulation.\" ---John Adams
+> All the perplexities, confusions, and distresses in America arise, not
+> from defects in their constitution or confederation, not from a want of
+> honor or virtue, so much as from downright ignorance of the nature of
+> coin, credit, and circulation.
+>
+> <cite>John Adams</cite>

 The problem with credit is that it has various risks.
 That\'s why we have to keep track of credit, as well as the creditors and debtors